SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 #### The World Doesn't Revolve Around Me

-Contrary to popular belief -- that being *my own* -- the world doesn't revolve around me.
+Contrary to popular belief -- that being *my own* when thinking about me -- the world doesn't revolve around me.
 Setting up a wish doesn't make it a guarantee that it will happen.
-In fact, if not worded properly, it can cause more grief than it's worth, or result in a completely different result and experience than I originally envisioned when I thought of the idea.
-There are a *lot* of people out there, which reminds me...
+In fact, if not worded properly, it can cause a lot of unintended grief to you or others.
+It can also land in a completely different result and experience than originally envisioned.
+There are a *lot* of people out there, and they each have their own perspective on issues, which reminds me...

-#### There Are a *Lot* of Human Beings in the World
+#### Respect Every Opinion

 The problem space that we work in is _incredibly_ complex and involved.
 Human beings are multifaceted (or sometimes just downright crazy).
 You have no idea what each person has to deal with in their daily grind, and the scope of their individual experience.
-What I have learned is that each person has their own opinion and they are 100% as valuable as mine, even if that opinion does not make logical sense to me.
+What I have learned is that each person has their own opinion and, as it turns out, each one of those opinions are 100% as valuable as mine, even if that opinion does not make logical sense to me.
 Which leads me to...

 #### Even When You're Right, You Can Be Wrong